yisiox/tp/docs/UserGuide.md

 `ASSET`
 * Asset(s) associated with contact.
-* Contact can be created first without assets, then assets can be added later using the Edit command.
+* Contact may be created first without assets, then have assets added later using the `edit` command.
 * Case sensitive, i.e. NUS ≠ nus.
 * Assets must have unique names.
-If the asset already exists in the database, the existing asset will be linked instead of a new asset.
+If the asset already exists, the existing asset will be linked instead of a new asset.
-* Multiple assets can be specified.
+* Multiple assets can be specified at once.
 For example, a valid option is `a\asset1 a\asset2 a\asset3`.

 ---